howarp/hello-world/README.md

 # hello-world

-A repo to try out github
+This is somewhere to try out github to see how to use it.